Keitakuen Garden (慶沢園 Keitakuen)

 1-108 Chausuyamachō, Tennōji-ku,

-For best tea ceremony experience in Kyoto with historic atmosphere, please check out Maikoya Tea Ceremony.
+For the best tea ceremony experience in Kyoto with a historic atmosphere, please check out Maikoya Tea Ceremony.

 Contact us : email@example.com